Become a Voice of Brilliance

 Anthony Perl

-Anthony Perl began his career with a degree in broadcast journalism.
-Then he worked in Sydney Radio at 2UE in its heyday, building the station’s largest audience and a top-rating show from almost nothing.
-The corporate and not-for-profit world called for his communication skills before his entrepreneurial instincts took over, and CommTogether was born.
+Anthony Perl began his career with a degree in broadcast journalism, launching into Sydney radio at 2UE during its heyday.
+There, he built the station’s largest audience and helped create a top-rating show from almost nothing.
+His communication skills later led him into both corporate and not-for-profit sectors, before his entrepreneurial drive sparked the creation of CommTogether.

-Podcasts Done For You was born to make people a Voice of Brilliance on their show.
+That belief led to the creation of Podcasts Done For You, a full-service podcast production company built to make people a Voice of Brilliance on their own show.

 Why podcasting is right for you